Labrosvel/Continuous-Integration-and-Continuous-Delivery-CI-CD-/README.md

 - Tools of Continuous Delivery (CD)
 ### Implementing Pipelines with Tekton
 - Introduction to Tekton and Pipelines (Event, Trigger, Pipeline, Task, Step and Physical Building Blocks)
-- Building a Tekton Pipeline
+- Building a Tekton Pipeline (Tasks and Pipeline)
 - Lab 3a: Building a Tekton Pipeline
 - Creating Tekton Triggers
 - Lab 3b: Adding GitHub Triggers